Richard Vatz

 Richard Eugene Vatz (born December 21, 1946) is an American academic, lecturer and writer who is a professor of Rhetoric and Communication at Towson University.

-Vatz is a Faculty Fellow at the Eastern Communication Association (ECA) and has been honored by the National Communication Association (NCA).

-Vatz has been member of the Towson Board of Trustees for several years and an associate psychology editor for USA Today magazine since 1987.
+Vatz was an associate psychology editor for USA Today Magazine from 1987-2022.
 He has been a member of the National Communication Association since 1969.

-Vatz wrote The Only Authentic Book of Persuasion: the Agenda-Spin Model, (McGraw-Hill, 2017), and he is co-editor of Thomas Szasz: The Man and His Ideas (Transaction Books, 2017).
-He has also published articles, reviews and lectures on the preeminence of rhetorical study, political rhetoric, rhetoric and psychiatry and media criticism.
+Vatz wrote The Only Authentic Book of Persuasion: the Agenda-Spin Model, and he is co-editor of Thomas Szasz: The Man and His Ideas (Transaction Books, 2017).
+He has also published over 200 articles, reviews and lectures on the preeminence of rhetorical study, political rhetoric, rhetoric and psychiatry and media criticism.